-Every tree planted breathes a better life on Earth and here's why the existence of trees is vital!
+Every tree planted brings us closer to a better, more livable Earth and here's why their existence is vital

 Improving Air Quality